moira-andrews/moira-andrews.github.io/_pages/about.md

   - /about.html
 ---

-Astronomer at Purdue University
+Astronomer at UC Santa Barbara
 ======

-I am a current Research Assistant at Purdue University in the Department of Physics and Astronomy.
+I am a current graduate student at UC Santa Barbara in the Department of Physics.
 I recieved my B.S. in physics from Purdue University in May 2022.
-My research interests are studying large scale structures and galaxies with experience in both observation and computation.
-I am currently working with Professor Dan Milisavljevic at Purdue to process spectra and images taken with JWST MIRI and NIRCam.
-I am also working with Professor Kyoung-Soo Lee and Maria Celeste Artale to use IllustrisTNG to model evolution of Lyman-alpha emitters in protoclusters to compare to the upcoming ODIN (One-hundred-square-degree DECam Imaging in Narrowbands) Survey.
+My primary research interest is in Time Domain Astrophysics and studying supernovae and their progenitor systems.
+My other interests include studying large scale structures and galaxies with experience in both observation and computation.
+I am currently working with Professor Andy Howell at the Las Cumbres Observatory.

 Research Interests
 ======

+  * Supernovae
+  * Supernova Remnant Morphology
   * Protoclusters and Cluster Evolution
-  * Supernova Remnant Morphology
   * Galaxy Evolution and Morphology
   * Large Scale Structure Dynamics
   * Computational Astrophysics